Beyond the Myers-Briggs: Assessment tools for Organization Development Practitioners

 Although these tools can offer insight and information that might be useful in coaching, I’d first like to emphasize that these are simply one piece of the assessment puzzle and although all have been tested, none are completely valid and reliable in all situations

-There are many other assessment tools than can be used to gain useful information when the need arises.
+There are many other assessment tools that can be used to gain useful information when the need arises.
 Here are some often overlooked instruments to consider adding to your coaching toolbox that have been proven valid and reliable:

-- LMX: Leader Member Exchange explores the relationship between a manager and subordinates
+- LMX: Leader-Member Exchange explores the relationship between a manager and subordinates

 - Big 5 Personality Test measures five broad areas of personality